Ikarus (Hungarian company): The fall of Ikarus (1989–2003)

 With the fall of the Communist Bloc, Ikarus's existence approached a crisis as well.
 Many of the once very close customers, including Russia, suddenly turned away from the Hungarian company, which resulted in a looming disaster.
 The other major problem was that the remaining customers still didn't want to even hear about "newer" models of the 300- and 400-series.
-And the third issue was that in 1990, the Soviet Union was on the brink of bankruptcy; the Hungarian government's response to this was an immediate halt on exports to the USSR.
+The third issue was that in 1990, the Soviet Union was on the brink of bankruptcy; the Hungarian government's response to this was an immediate halt on exports to the USSR.
 This resulted in over 1000 already produced Ikarus 200-series buses getting stranded in the factory's yard.
 That event was a major loss for the company.
 Ikarus also suffered a blow when Germany withdrew all its orders for the year 1990.
 These events forced Ikarus to cut off relationships with many of its suppliers and start producing these parts in its own factories.
 Although being a logical step towards protecting the company, it resulted in the fate of many other Hungarian businesses, including Csepel.

 In spite of the numerous setbacks, Ikarus managed to stay above water, partially thanks to some newly conquered markets such as the United Kingdom.
 At the very end of the 1980s, Ikarus managed to export some of the 300-series models to the island, which built a basis for further partnership.
 From 1990 to 2001, the company developed and exported three models exclusively for the UK, the last of which was designed in 2000, named the Ikarus 489 Polaris and was a very up-to-date, modern vehicle.